denoland/fresh/docs/getting-started/deploy-to-production.md

+---
+description: |
+  Deploy a fresh application to Deno Deploy in seconds, making it available on the edge globally - resulting in fantastic user latency worldwide.
+---

 As a final step in the getting started guide, we'll deploy the demo site to the public internet using [Deno Deploy][deno-deploy].
 Deno Deploy is a globally distributed edge runtime built by the Deno company that allows developers to